About Our Books

 Changing Lives in Early America

-Changing Lives in Early America are books in a new series, offering a user-friendly approach to history, appropriate for readers from middle-school to adult.
+Changing Lives in Early America are books in a newer series, offering a user-friendly approach to history, appropriate for readers from middle-school to adult.
 Changing Lives in Early America books are 8 ½" x 11”, 44-48 pages, with art on almost every page.
 Each includes a time-line and a bibliography.
 The comments we hear most often are “I was surprised to learn…” and “it was so interesting!”

 Travel by Rail: Changing Lives in Early America